t3hmun/GratuitousGit/README.md

 ## Why
  * I'm using this to auto-save and push my Zim-Wiki to my Git server.
- * Also useful for recovering impulsively deleted un-commited content.
+ * Also useful for recovering impulsively deleted un-committed content.

 ## Usage
 ### Warnings
  * The script only pushes its own branch.
- * If you allow the script to change branch it will continue from the working tree state of the banch it switches from (not a normal merge, total replacement on the same tree).
+ * If you allow the script to change branch it will continue from the working tree state of the branch it switches from (not a normal merge, total replacement on the same tree).

 ### Setup
 Edit the paths at the top of the script: